 A few weeks ago I had a discussion with one of my friends about a specific subject I’ve studied for a few years.
 He too had studied this subject for quite a while, so I was interested in his opinion and views.

 Have a look at the picture.
+What do you see?

 If I had to describe the picture, I would do as follows:

 I see a lovely young woman facing away from me.
 She has long blond hair and wears a black necklace.
 She has small ears and a petite nose